lightning/bolts/03-transactions.md

   - MUST round each output down to whole satoshis.
   - MUST subtract the fee given by `fee_satoshis` from the output to the funder.
   - MUST remove any output below its own `dust_limit_satoshis`.
+  - if its own output is below the network's dust threshold (see the [dust limits section](#dust-limits)):
+    - MUST eliminate its own output.
+  - otherwise:
     - MAY eliminate its own output.

 ### Rationale